 Remember that power is negotiated between you and your nanny.
 While we keep saying it, a work agreement spells out the expectations such as raises and vacation days.
 If you do not formally address these things, it will become sources of tension.
 This written document, if negotiated together, should allow you to both feel more comfortable and confident with many of the issues related to power.
 Reviews can help you confront some of the small things that are bothering you before they become bigger issues and clear the air as uncomfortable feelings arise.

 It's also important to own your behavior and see if you contribute to the problem.
-Do you uphold your end of the relationship in terms of pay her on time, arrive home when you indicated and behave in a way that helps your nanny know she's appreciated?
+Do you uphold your end of the relationship in terms of pay them on time, arrive home when you indicated and behave in a way that helps your nanny know they're appreciated?
 Do you take responsibility for your actions or say things like, "I couldn’t help it, I was in a meeting"?
-Did you said things that might make the nanny feel like her job’s in jeopardy?
+Did you said things that might make the nanny feel like their job’s in jeopardy?
 Remember it is a delicate balance of power, and you all want the best for your child(ren).

 Guilt: Am I a bad parent?